Frequently asked questions

 What continuing education resources are available from the AMA?

 The AMA Ed Hub makes it easy for physicians to find, take, track and report education relevant to their needs and interests.
-Click here to be directed to continuing medical education activities on diabetes prevention and many other topics.
 Currently featuring JN Learning™ (CME from the JAMA Network™), STEPS Forward™ and other signature AMA education, the AMA Ed Hub provides meaningful education to improve care.
 If you are interested in additional activities click here.

 What data about my lifestyle change program do I need to submit to the CDC?